alaserm/VisualTAF/README.md

 		driver.findElement(By.css("#LastName"))
 	```
 	**ExlJS:**<br/>
-	Object identifiers for each page are kept separately for easy maintenance later.
-This  test automation best practice enforced by ExlJS tool.
+	Element identifiers for each page are encapsulated by "xxxxxPage" object in one place for easy maintenance later.
+This  test automation best practice is enforced by ExlJS tool.
 	```javascript
 		var LoginPage =
 		{